vuejs/vue2-ssr-docs/en/README.md

 Before using SSR for your app, the first question you should ask it whether you actually need it.
 It mostly depends on how important time-to-content is for your app.
 For example, if you are building an internal dashboard where an extra few hundred milliseconds on initial load doesn't matter that much, SSR would be an overkill.
 However, in cases where time-to-content is absolutely critical, SSR can help you achieve the best possible initial load performance.

+## SSR vs Prerendering

+If you're only investigating SSR to improve the SEO of a handful of marketing pages (e.g. `/`, `/about`, `/contact`, etc), then you probably want __prerendering__ instead.
+Rather than using a web server to compile HTML on-the-fly, prerendering simply generates static HTML files for specific routes at build time.
+The advantage is setting up prerendering is much simpler and allows you to keep your frontend as a fully static site.

+If you're using Webpack, you can easily add prerendering with the [prerender-spa-plugin](https://github.com/chrisvfritz/prerender-spa-plugin).
+It's been extensively tested with Vue apps - and in fact, [the creator](https://github.com/chrisvfritz) is a member of the Vue core team.

 ## About This Guide

 This guide is focused on server-rendered Single-Page Applications using Node.js as the server.
 Mixing Vue SSR with other backend setups is a topic of its own and is not covered in this guide.